BSc(Hons) Occupational Therapy

 Get ready for practice in our specialist simulation facilities, dedicated skills suite and occupational therapy resource centre.
 Spend at least 1,000 hours on practice placements with regional health and social care providers.

-As well as volunteering locally as part of Widening Occupation Weeks (WOW), you may have the opportunity to volunteer abroad or take part in an Erasmus international placement in your final year.
+As well as volunteering locally as part of Widening Occupation Weeks (WOW), you may have the opportunity to volunteer abroad.

 Work with a supportive and accessible academic team who are research active and have a wealth of clinical experience to share.